 Apart from carbohydrates, plants need to acquire all nutrients from their environment.
 Among these, nitrogen is an essential nutrient for plants, as for all living organisms.
 To cope with nitrogen limitation, a widespread challenge to plants growing in terrestrial ecosystems, most legume plants and many members of the related lineages Fagales, Curcubitales and Rosales engage in mutualistic N-fixing endosymbiosis with bacteria.

 In legumes, gram-negative rhizobia bacteria often enter roots through infection threads initiated within root hairs of compatible host plants, and progressing towards cells of nodule primordia developing laterally on roots.
 The model system predominantly used in our research is Lotus japonicus interacting with Mesorhizobium loti, which induces the formation of determinate, round nodules.
 Millions of nitrogen-fixing bacteroids dwell within functional nodules, which represent organs of high metabolic activity demanding a constant supply of carbohydrates and mineral nutrients.

 Development of nodulation symbiosis in Lotus japonicus interacting with Mesorhizobium loti.
-Pictures: Katharina Markmann, Moritz Sexauer, Nikolaj Abel
+Fotos: Katharina Markmann, Moritz Sexauer, Nikolaj Abel